 Our Favorite Dishes: Pork in Lotus Leaf, Seaweed Fried Fish

 Chang’s Garden is a place we’d happily turn into our regular spot.
 It’s made for groups, with a simple space and plenty of big tables to seat all your friends.
 You’ll need to bring them, because everything you order here is giant.
-The falling-apart pork steamed in lotus leaf is rich and perfect on a semi-cold Southern California day, and the lightly-fried fish that comes in a seaweed-y batter is especially great when you dip it in the spiced salt that comes on the side.
+The pork steamed in lotus leaf is rich, tender, and perfect on a semi-cold Southern California day, and the lightly fried fish that comes in a seaweed-y batter is especially great when you dip it in the spiced salt that comes on the side.

 Our Favorite Dishes: Hainan Chicken

 If Savoy Kitchen is the queen of Hainan chicken in the SGV, Side Chick is her cool son who everybody wants to hang out with on the weekends.
-Located in the outdoor food court at the Westfield mall in Arcadia, Side Chick’s tiny counter will have a line pretty much at all times, but the Hainan chicken is worth it.
+Located in the outdoor food court at the Westfield mall in Arcadia, Side Chick’s tiny counter is seemingly always busy, but the Hainan chicken is worth the wait.
 A mix of both white and dark meat with seasoned cucumbers and ginger scallion sauce make this a perfect, kind-of-healthy lunch before shopping.
-The garlic rice on the side is some of the best rice we’ve ever had.
+The garlic rice on the side is some of the best we’ve ever had.

 Our Favorite Dishes: Golden Cream Bun, Crispy Shrimp Rice Noodle, Steamed Taro Cake, Pork Shu Mai, Macau Egg Custard, BBQ Pork Pastry

-The number of dim sum restaurants in the San Gabriel Valley can be overwhelming, but Elite is one of the best and most consistent you’ll find.
-This massive space doesn’t have the traditional food carts whizzing by - all ordering is done from a chit sheet at your table.
-There are nearly 100 different things on the menu, so we suggest you come in with the ordering game plan listed above, and also get whatever looks good from your neighboring table.
+The number of dim sum restaurants in the San Gabriel Valley can be overwhelming, but Elite is one of the best - and most consistent - you’ll find.
+This massive space doesn’t have the traditional food carts whizzing by; all ordering is done from a chit sheet at your table.
+There are nearly 100 different things on the menu, so we suggest you focus on our favorite dishes, but also get whatever looks good from your neighboring table.
 Warning: crowds get wild on the weekends.

 Our Favorite Dishes: Fan Tuan w/ Eggs and Pickles, Soy Milk, Pan-Fried Omelette, Taiwanese Donut

-When it comes to breakfast, don’t make the mistake of limiting your SGV expeditions only to dim sum.
+When it comes to breakfast, don’t make the mistake of limiting your SGV expeditions to dim sum only.
 Huge Tree Pastry is a true diner, complete with grumpy old men reading the newspaper and Taiwanese breakfast foods you need in your life.
-Their pan-fried omelette comes out almost as a crepe, the fan tuan is essentially a Taiwanese breakfast burrito wrapped in rice, and their housemade soy milk will make you realize all the other soy milk you drink during the week is not real.
+Their pan-fried omelette comes out almost as a crepe, the fan tuan is essentially a Taiwanese breakfast burrito wrapped in rice, and their house-made soy milk will make you realize all the other soy milk you drink during the week is not real.

 Our Favorite Dishes: Lamb and Green Onion Pie

 Xian Bing are giant, savory dumplings (or “pies”) filled with different combinations of meat and vegetables, and if that sounds good to you, head to Beijing Pie House.
 The place looks like any neighborhood fast-casual spot - it’s small and sparsely decorated, and service is fast.
-There are a lot of things on the menu, but focus on the pies.
-Just be careful - if you’re like us, you’ll burn yourself biting into one too fast because you got pretty excited about eating it.
+There are a lot of things on the menu, but focus on those pies.
+Just be careful - if you’re like us, you’ll burn yourself biting into one too fast, because you couldn’t wait to eat it.